Lakshit0905/deep_learning/README.md

 # Programming Assignments

-# Course 1: Neural Networks and Deep Learning
+# Neural Networks and Deep Learning

 Week 1 - PA 1 - Logistic Regression with a Neural Network mindset
 Week 2 - PA 2 - Planar data classification with one hidden layer